 A Criminal Charge Doesn't Have to Haunt You Forever

-Ask about the Connecticut Clean Slate Act if you're in Bristol, Southington or New Britain, CT
+Ask about the Connecticut Clean Slate Act if you're in Bristol, West Hartford, Southington, New Britain, or Farmington CT

 If you've been convicted of a crime before January 2000, you may be eligible to have it erased.
 A law known as the Connecticut Clean Slate Act took effect in January 2003.
 Under this act, certain convictions can be auto-erased.
 The criminal lawyers at Furey, Donovan, Cooney & Dyer, PC will be happy to go over your options with you and see if you're eligible.

 There may be hope for you to get a clean record.
-Schedule a consultation with us if you're in Bristol, Southington or New Britain, CT.
+Schedule a consultation with us if you're in Bristol, West Hartford, Southington, New Britain, or Farmington CT.

 What you need to know